-The Directors agreed to waive all remuneration for 11 months of the 2016 financial year.
+- 1. The Directors agreed to waive all remuneration for the 2018 financial year. - The Directors agreed to waive all remuneration for 10 months of the 2017 financial year.
 2.

-3. The Directors agreed to waive all remuneration for 10 months of the 2017 financial year.

 C. Service agreements

 It is the Group's policy that service contracts for key management personnel are unlimited in term but capable of termination on notice by either party.